 Here I’m filing a crown on the front surface.
 The red is Sharpie™ permanent marker, which shows me the remaining low spots.
 As you might guess, filing titanium isn’t one of my favorite activities.
-I use a little pitch and glue it to a narrow hardwood chunk and hold it in the end vise of my woodworking bench – simple, but very handy.
+I use a little pitch and glue it to a narrow hardwood chunk and hold it in the end vise of my woodworking bench – simple

 I end up by sanding the blank to a satin finish using increasingly finer grit sandpaper, rubber cemented to hardwood blocks.

 Here’s a handy little trick I use to file the edges of the titanium blank – a Jorgensen wood clamp held in the end vise of my woodworking bench.

 Now to get design approval from my client and we’ll start this show…

 I begin by mounting the knife on a hardwood holder (originally designed by engraver Mitch Moschetti) with Thermolock™ plastic.
 By the way, you can see the transfer on baking parchment in the upper image – I print out a number of patterns (mirror image, of course).
 It took me three tries to get everything centered properly on this one – and that’s not unusual.

 I got the design transferred onto the titanium Viking Dragon Pendant, and mounted it in Thermolock, ready to start engraving.
 I use baking parchment, laser printer and dammar varnish.

 Laser printer toner is actually a plastic that is melted onto paper – laser printed on kitchen baking parchment

 , the melted toner barely sticks to it.